EU chief says UK trade pact closer but success not certain

 An EU official told Reuters the bloc had rejected Britain’s offer of phased access to its waters over three years by EU fishing vessels and the sides were “an ocean apart” on the issue.

-Von der Leyen hailed a “big step forward” in agreeing a so-called non-regression caluse, which would “ensure that our common high labour, social and environmental standards will not be undercut”.
+Von der Leyen hailed a “big step forward” in agreeing a so-called non-regression clause, which would “ensure that our common high labour, social and environmental standards will not be undercut”.

-“Difficulties still remain on the question of how to really future-proof fair competition,” she said.

-Sources on both sides of the negotiations said disagreements stuck on “balanced equivalence”, which London saw as tying the Britain to the EU’s regulatory orbit, and a dispute resolution mechanism to determine that competition was distorted, as well as how to remedy that.
+Sources said there were disagreements over “balanced equivalence”, which London saw as tying Britain to the EU’s regulatory orbit, and a dispute resolution mechanism to determine whether competition was distorted and remedies if so.

 Britain saw the EU’s pitch for “effective remedial measures” as giving the bloc too much leeway to retaliate on trade.